CampAsAChamp/los-angeles-sports-chick-fil-a-scraper/README.md

     FROM_EMAIL"<from_email_here>"
     TO_EMAIL="<to_emails_here>"
     PASSWORD="<gmail_app_password_here>"
+    SHOULD_SEND_EMAIL=True
+    USE_LOCAL=False
     ```
+    1. The `USE_LOCAL` environment variable is if you want to use the local HTML pages, instead of fetching the actual live page.
 6. Run in VS Code by going to the "Run and Debug" tab on the side bar and clicking the green plus ▶️

 # Set up to run automatically for yourself